MathieuDutSik/polyhedral_common/README.md

 Copositivity
 ------------

-in src_copos
+In src_copos there is a number of functionality for working with copositive forms.
+The subprograms are:
+ * CP_ComputeCopositiveMin: It tests is a matrix is copositive.
+ * CP_TestCompletePositivity: We test if a matrix is completely positive.
+ * CP_CopositiveMin: Get the list of positive vectors of small norms

 Shortest vectors
 ----------------

-the src_latt directory contains the sv_exact program for
+The src_latt directory contains the sv_exact program for computing the set of closest points of a positive definite form.
+The code is general and has two template types:
+ * an integer type Tint for the integer coefficients.
+ * a coefficient type T for the coefficient of the Gram matrix.